-21.1.
 Attendance, absence and exclusions are closely monitored.
+The school will hold more than one emergency contact number for pupils and students where reasonably possible.
 A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.

-- 21.2.
-The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities. - 21.3.
+The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities.

 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.